playht/pyht/README.md

 - `options`: The options to use for the TTS request.
     - a `TTSOptions` object (see below).
 - `voice_engine`: The voice engine to use for the TTS request.
-    - `Play3.0-mini-http` (default): Our latest multilingual model, streaming audio over HTTP.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+    - `Play3.0-mini` models: Our fast multilingual model.
+NOTE: it is `Play` not `PlayHT` like previous voice engines
+        - `Play3.0-mini-http` (default): Streaming audio over HTTP.
-    - `Play3.0-mini-ws`: Our latest multilingual model, streaming audio over WebSockets.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+        - `Play3.0-mini-ws`: Streaming audio over WebSockets.
-    - `Play3.0-mini-grpc`: Our latest multilingual model, streaming audio over gRPC.
-Use this voice engine if you're using Play On-Prem.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+        - `Play3.0-mini-grpc`: Streaming audio over gRPC.
+NOTE: Use this voice engine ONLY if you're using Play On-Prem.
     - `PlayHT2.0-turbo`: Our legacy English-only model, streaming audio over gRPC.

 ### TTSOptions